It may have been tough to believe American manufacturing would make a comeback 20 years ago.

 - JIT inventory & other inventory management programs

-It only takes one instance of IP theft or disadvantageous currency fluctuation to cripple your supply chain.
+It only takes one instance of IP theft, a disadvantageous currency fluctuation, or even a worldwide pandemic to cripple your supply chain.
 It only takes one miscommunication between you and your foreign manufacturer to cause a breakdown in production.

 American Manufacturing & Your Total Cost of Ownership

 Sometimes our customers have tried outsourced manufacturing and realized they weren't saving as much money as they'd hoped.
 Sometimes our customers see the dangers inherent in keeping their product (i.e. revenue source) on the other side of the world.